Rem0o/SqlQueryBuilder/README.md

   - Build your complex "WHERE" clauses as sub-blocks you can assemble
   - Use complex selectors like aggregates and SQL functions by inheriting the SelectBuilder class.
   - Supports table name alias (when you join the same table multiple times)
+  - All depedencies are abstracted and injected, can easily be integrated with any IoC library.

 ## Code exemples